KaratsubaScans/KaratsubaDex/readme.md

 \<redrawer\>=@amaz1n,@chengs

 ### karat-cli
-**karat-cli** is a smol tool for writing static html to the site.
+**karat-cli** is a smol tool written in make for writing static html to the site.
 It can generate rss entries and update chapter lists when a new chapter is released.